casunlight/NYCDataScience_HadoopClass/README.md

 * find your meetup2's public DNS and generate its RSA public key

+    - open terminal 2, ssh to your server

+      - before you run ssh, make sure you are at the location you can access your .pem file.
+I save .pem in .ssh folder, so I do "cd .ssh".

-    - two parts are different
+    - two parts are different from meetup1
       - meetup2 has different public DNS address
       - copy and paste meetup2's id_ras.pub into the same file as second line

 * find your meetup3's public DNS and generate its RSA public key

+     - open terminal 3, ssh to your server

+       - before you run ssh, make sure you are at the location you can access your .pem file.
+I save .pem in .ssh folder, so I do "cd .ssh".

-    - two parts are different
+     - two parts are different  from meetup1
       - meetup3 has different public DNS address
       - copy and paste meetup3's id_ras.pub into the same file as third line